nDmitry/RationalAnswer.club/README.md

 ## 🚢 Deployment

 Automatic CI/CD pipelines are building and testing the app on each PR.
-They also deploy changes to production on merge to master (only a maintainer can do it).
+They also deploy changes to production on merge to main (only a maintainer can do it).

 These pipelines are made as github-actions.
 Explore the [.github](.github) folder for more.